Close

 You can contact Alert1 customer service by phone or email:

-During our Reviews Team’s testing, we contacted the support team by phone and experienced a short wait time (less than 30 seconds), as well as friendly customer service that was happy to answer all our questions.
+During our Reviews Team’s testing, we contacted the support team by phone and experienced a short wait time (less than 30 seconds), as well as friendly customer service.

 You can connect with various departments via different extensions:

-When our Reviews Team emailed the support team, it took about two hours for them to respond, but the support person, Katherine, was helpful and answered all our questions.
-Overall, our Reviews Team found the website easy to navigate, and all costs are transparent during the checkout process.
+When our Reviews Team emailed the support team, it took about two hours for them to respond, but the support person who got back to us was helpful and answered all our questions.
+Overall, our Reviews Team found the website easy to navigate, and we didn’t see any surprise fees during the checkout process.

 Alert1 warranty